Is alcohol a problem? If it’s harming you, or someone you know, it may be time to seek advice from a professional.

-The DrinkWise Standard Drinks poster (below) provides a handy guide to understanding the number of standard drinks in your favourite beverage.
+The DrinkWise Standard Drinks poster (below) provides a handy guide to understanding the number of standard drinks in pours of different alcoholic drinks.

 The DrinkWise Standard Drinks Calculator has been designed to give you a quick and simple way to understand what a standard drink is and how many standard drinks are in your favourite beverage.
 It’s for educational purposes only and should not be relied upon to predict blood alcohol level (BAC) or any other measure.

 Through the evidence-based Australian guidelines to reduce health risks from drinking alcohol, the National Health and Medical Research Council (NHMRC) provide Australians with evidence-based advice on the health effects of drinking alcohol, helping people to make informed decisions about how much alcohol they drink, if they choose to drink.
 Read about the guidelines here.DWA0362_Standard-Drinks_Poster_A3-updated-Jan-2021